byrd-laif/soilMakers/soulFood/followTheFood.md

 Alchemy can only truly be understood by gaining an understanding of how and why nature operates ***as it does.***

+**What is remarkable about the practices of the alchemist, is the willingness to let nature work without knowing exactly how nature works.**

 **Nature** - the ultimate non absolute ... where

 **beliefs** - can be manipulated by imagination and